-Dusis for Selection C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-NO If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain) -
+busis for beleetion C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications? $\underline{\mathbf{NO}}$ If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

-degree-seeking (iresiman) admissio Very Important Important Considered Not Considered
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions degree-seeking (freshman) admission decisions.
+Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest

-Academic

-Rigor of secondary school record

-Class rank $\overline{\checkmark}$

-Academic GPA

-Standardized test scores $\overline{\checkmark}$

-Application Essay $\overline{\checkmark}$

-Recommendation $\overline{\checkmark}$

-Nonacademic

-Interview $\overline{\checkmark}$

-Extracurricular activities $\overline{\checkmark}$

-Talent/ability $\overline{\checkmark}$

-Character/personal qualities $\overline{\checkmark}$

-First generation $\overline{\checkmark}$

-Alumni/ae relation $\overline{\checkmark}$

-Geographical residence $\overline{\checkmark}$

-State residency

-Religious affiliation/commitment

-Ve ry Important Important Considered d Not Considered

-Rac ial/ethnic status \square

-unteer work $\overline{\mathbf{V}}$

-rk experience $\overline{\mathbf{V}}$

-Lev rel of applicant's interest \square

 SAT and ACT Policies

 C8.
-1 Entrance exams
+Entrance exams C8.
+Entrance exams -------------------- ----- ---------- -------

-oes your institution make use of SAT degree-seeking applicants? 🗹 Yes ACT, or SAT Subject Tes et scores in admiss ion decisions for t first-time, first-year,

-• s, place check marks in the appropriate 2020 . te boxes b elow to reflect yo our institution's pol licies for use in ad lmission for

-ADMISSI ON

-Require Recommend Require for Some Consider If Submitted Not Used

-SAT or ACT $\overline{\checkmark}$

-ACT only $\overline{\checkmark}$

-SAT only $\overline{\square}$

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests $\overline{\checkmark}$

-Fall 2 B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with writing required ACT with writing recommended.
-ACT with or without writing accepted i

-Fall 2 admi ur institution will make use of the SA 2020 please indicate which ONE of the ssions process): SAT with Essay component required SAT with ESSAY component recommends with or without ESSAY component component without ESSAY component recomponent reco ne followin nended ng applies (regard

-C. Pl C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+A. Does your institution make use of S degree-seeking applicants?
+X or SAT Subject T est scores in adm ission decisions f for first-time, fi rst-yea If yes, place check marks in the appropriate Fall 2021. priate boxes below to reflect your institution's j policies for use in admission for CAT - ACT Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests \boxtimes B. If your institution will make use of Fall 2021 please indicate which ONE admissions process): ACT with writing required ACT with writing recommended X ACT with or without writing access. of the follow If your institution will make use of the Fall 2021 please indicate which ONE admissions process): SAT with Essay component requi SAT with ESSAY component rec X SAT with or without ESSAY component records. of the follow red commended ving applies (rega C. Please indicate how your institution n will use the e SAT or ACT es say component; c neck all that appl y.
+For admission SAT es say ACT essa у For placement For advising